 The cost of insuring your iPad or tablet will depend on the following:

-You can generally expect to pay more to cover newer or more expensive tablets, as the cost of repairing or replacing them is likely to be higher.
+The make and model of tablet You can generally expect to pay more to cover newer or more expensive tablets, as the cost of repairing or replacing them is likely to be higher.

-Adding extras to your policy that aren’t covered as standard can also raise the cost.
+The level of cover you take out Adding extras to your policy that aren’t covered as standard can also raise the cost.
 You should consider whether you really need extra levels of cover, as stripping away unnecessary policies could save you money.

-Some insurers charge different amounts depending on whether you pay annually or monthly, but it isn’t always certain which way this swings.
-You may pay less for monthly premiums with some insurers, while others will prefer annual payments – which makes it all the more important to compare policies before buying.
+How often you make payments Some insurers charge different amounts depending on whether you pay annually or monthly.
+However, it isn’t always certain which way this will swing.
+You may pay less for monthly premiums with some insurers, while others will prefer annual payments.
+This is why it is important to compare policies before buying.

-The excess payment on an insurance policy is the amount you put towards a claim before your insurer will cover the rest of the cost, and it’s usually compulsory.
-However many insurers will also have a voluntary excess option, and the more you choose to pay the lower your premiums are likely to be.
+How much excess you pay The excess payment on an insurance policy is the amount you put towards a claim before your insurer will cover the rest of the cost, and it’s usually compulsory.
+However, many insurers will also have a voluntary excess option.
+The more you choose to pay, the lower your premiums are likely to be.

 Compare gadget insurance quotes

-Then you’ll be able to compare quotes by the annual and monthly premiums, the number or maximum value of claims in the policy term, and any extra policies included as standard.
+Then, you’ll be able to compare quotes by the annual and monthly premiums, the number or maximum value of claims in the policy term, and any extra policies included as standard.
 Once you’ve found the deal you want, just click through to the provider to finalise the deal.